 - Duskbreaker - Priority = TOP: Duskbreaker is a key card AoE card used across most Priest decks.
 It is so powerful that is often warrants the use of Dragons outside of Dragon Priest decks in order to access the powerful Battlecry.

 - Auchenai Soulpriest - Priority = LOW: Auchenai Soulpriest is a very strong Priest card and can be included in most decks due to its high power level.
 Having this card in your deck is extremely powerful when combined with cards like Circle of Healing.

 - Crystalline Oracle - Priority = LOW: Crystalline Oracle is a cheap early-game minion that can be used in most Priest decks, as it does not sacrifice card advantage.

-- Psychic Scream - Priority = HIGH: Psychic Scream is an extremely powerful board clear that is able to bypass effects such a Divine Shield or Deathrattle.
+- Psychic Scream - Priority = TOP: Psychic Scream is an extremely powerful board clear that is able to bypass effects such a Divine Shield or Deathrattle.

 - Twilight Acolyte - Priority = LOW: Twilight Acolyte is a flexible tool that can be used to counter minions of almost any size.
 It can be fit into most Priest decks, which often already contain a Dragon package to be able to use Duskbreaker.

 - Shadowreaper Anduin - Priority = MEDIUM: Shadowreaper Anduin is a solid late-game card that can clear powerful boards.
 Additionally, it can often shift the dynamic of games to allow you to go on the offensive and is crucial for decks like Mind Blast Priest.

 - Lyra the Sunshard - Priority = LOW: Lyra the Sunshard is an extremely powerful card that is crucial in Spell Priest decks.
 It has the potential for very powerful combos when combined with cards like Radiant Elemental and Shadow Visions.